AriaSalvatrice/synth-printer/README.md

 - [ ] Remake all my existing footprints
   - Remade a bunch already
 - [ ] Make the footprints I expect to need
-- [ ] More consistent nomenclature in code
+- [x] More consistent nomenclature in code
 - [ ] Have little previews of the expected footprint of elements (nothing fancy, just cylinders and cubes)
-  - Should i use assemblies?
+  - Should i use assemblies? -> Yes but two separate ones for ease of exporting.
+Lets you color stuff.
 - [ ] Integrate the support lattice properly.
 Maybe remake it?
 Also cache it, it takes too long to generate.
 - [x] Figure out how to make fillets/chamfers for big windows not suck ass and require Blender touch-ups
 - [ ] Documentation!!
 This is the most important part.
 I need to explain all it takes to get good results.
+  - Good progress on that
+- [ ] Good API documentation, there's already docstrings so i can prolly automate it to an extent.
 - [ ] A jupyter browser thing?
 Sounds daunting but people would really prefer not to have to install anything.
 - [ ] Do people want to add text labels?
 They will be very disappointed with quality though.
-- [ ] Good documentation of the available functions, there's already docstrings so i can prolly automate it
+  - If I can't offer quality I don't want to offer it at all, and you will NOT get quality at eurorack sizes.
+Maybe at Kosmo sizes, but even then it will look nasty.
 - [ ] SVG Export, document a process to print on transparencies, mention toner transfer
 - [ ] Figure out more how to make it useful for DXF / CNC processes